cmichaud92/EF_project_template/EF_db_build/db_build/EFdb_build.md

 # Build tables

-If the database and tables exist, will throw error.
+This program will create a database in the project root directory.
+If the database and tables already exist in this directory, it will throw an error and exit.
 Will not overwrite an existing table.
 This rmd produces both .html and .md outputs, these are useful for documentation of database schema.

 ### Meta-Table